Sheffield United F.C.: In media and popular culture

-BBC Radio Sheffield is the current radio broadcaster of live commentaries of matches.
-Available on DAB, Freeview channel 734, FM frequencies 88.6 MHz, 94.7 MHz, 104.1 MHz & MW frequency of 1035 kHz.
-All available in South Yorkshire and surrounding areas.
+BBC Radio Sheffield is the current radio broadcaster of live commentaries of matches within the catchment area of the station.
+Available on FM Radio frequencies: 88.6 MHz, 94.7 MHz & 104.1 MHz.
+DAB Radio and Freeview channel 734.

+Sheffield United's in-house media label SUTV broadcast matches available to stream through their website.

 United were, along with Arsenal, the first team to be featured in a live radio commentary.
 The Division One fixture between the two sides on 22 January 1927 was broadcast by the BBC.
 Club captain Billy Gillespie scored United's goal in the 1–1 draw and listeners were provided with a numbered map of the pitch via the Radio Times to aid their understanding of where play was taking place.
 The area in front of the goalkeeper was numbered 1, with the game providing the first use of the phrase "back to square one."

 A number of films and television programmes have included references to Sheffield United: